Professional Fellows Program Overview

 Legislative Fellows – Economic Empowerment - Journalism

-In surveys taken one year after the PFP, participants report that:
+In surveys taken after the 2012 PFP, participants reported that:

 95% introduced new ideas and knowledge into their place of work